-In a market saturated and cluttered with information, it has become challenging for a brand to stay memorable or stand out.
-For the past couple of years, digital marketers focused on social media and live streaming to get visibility for their brand.
+In a market saturated and cluttered with information, it has become challenging for a brand to stay memorable or stand out of the crowd.
+For the past couple of years, digital marketers focused on social media and live streaming to get visibility for their brands.
 However, some brands are now realising that newsletters are an effective part of a public relations strategy.

 Here are five reasons why newsletters with value adding content are a powerful tool for any PR strategy.

 - Position yourselves as an industry leader – As part of your PR outreach, when you regularly send out newsletters about trends in the industry, your leaders and your brand can position themselves as industry leaders and maximise their credibility.
 Newsletters are also an excellent space to highlight your CEOs as thought leaders.
 They offer great opportunities for them to talk about changes as well as ethical decisions taking place in the company.